martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 ```
 3.Move this code to HEAD section (towards the top of the HTML file), just before the closing `</head>` line

-4.Commit your changes, wait for Azure to auto-deploy and re-test with YSlow.
-Your score will move to grade B 80/100
+4.Commit your changes, wait for Azure to auto-deploy, then re-test with YSlow.
+Your score will move to grade B 81/100.

 ##Move Javascript to the bottom of the file
 According to YSlow, Javascript references should be at the bottom of the page.
 YSlow says "JavaScript scripts block parallel downloads; that is, when a script is downloading, the browser will not start any other downloads.
 To help the page load faster, move scripts to the bottom of the page if they are deferrable."